-This OCP applies to the entirety of Electoral Area E with the exception of the District of Sicamous and Splatsin Reserve IR3 (see Schedule B - Land Use Designations).
+This OCP applies to the entirety of Electoral Area E except for the District of Sicamous and Splatsin Reserve IR3 (see Schedule B - Land Use Designations).

 An OCP is generated with community input and provides statements on appropriate land uses and densities in specified areas, the form and character of land uses, and servicing requirements.
-The plan will guide decisions by the CSRD Board of Directors when considering applications for development.
+The plan will guide decisions by the Columbia Shuswap Regional District (CSRD) Board of Directors when considering applications for development.
 The Official Community Plan: